SECOND COMING (1982)

 Though DC passed on Morrison’s reinterpretation of the Martian Manhunter, the character’s post-Infinite Crisis revamp placed much greater emphasis on the alien man-hunting aspect of the character.
 The mini-series introducing the grittier take on J’onn J’onnzz was essentially his final major appearance before Morrison killed him off in Final Crisis #1.

-I vaguely recall some mention of the Atom originally being lined up to appear here too, an obvious analog to Ant Man, though I can't find a source for this.
+I vaguely recall some mention of the Atom originally being lined up to appear here too, as an obvious analog to Ant Man.
+Some concept art by Morrison of a revitalized Atom appeared in the Deluxe Edition of The Multiversity, though the margin notes around the sketch confirm that it actually came from Seven Soldiers.
 Morrison would of course go on to create Dr. Ryan Choi, a new version of the character who appeared in his own series, The All New Atom, beginning in 2006.

 Morrison acknowledges that the Guardian, Mister Miracle, Zatanna and the Spider (in a very different role than originally envisioned) carried over from JL8 to Seven Soldiers as is, and for most of the other Seven Soldiers mini’s the parallels are self evident (Manhunter=Frankenstein, Etrigan=Klarion).
 But even if we take the Atom as a given, the 8th member of JL8 remains a mystery; the Bulleteer as an Iron Man analogue?
 The Shining Knight as the Black Knight?